 Here are some tips on how to choose crab along with the best ways to cook it in your own kitchen.

 Have you ever prepared a crab feast for your family?
 It is easier than you think!
 If you have a crab lover in your family, pick a crab type listed below and choose your favorite method of cooking.
 Cook at home to save tons of money while enjoying crab.

 Crab is expensive because of supply and demand, and because it’s inconvenient to catch, ship, stock, store, and sell.
 Unless frozen, it is highly perishable, and it is also subject to more government regulations.
 In restaurants, crab is expensive typically because it is based on market price.

 - King crab has the largest claws, which you can easily crack open to retrieve large pieces of meat.
 The meat is sweet and similar to lobster.

-- Snow crabs have very long thin legs that don’t contain as much meat as that of king crabs.
+- Snow crabs have very long thin legs that don’t contain as much meat as king crabs.
 It will take more work to open the slim legs, which contain small amounts of meat.

 - Queen crab is a larger version of the snow crab that is easy to eat because of its large legs.
 The claw meat is especially firm and sweet.

 - Jonah crabs are one of the smallest crab varieties and are often sold as “cocktail” claws.
 Most of the shell comes removed for easy access to the meat.

 - Dungeness crab is similar to King crab with legs that are fairly large.
 The Dungeness crab is very meaty and tender with a sweet flavor.